-In 2006–10, the median rent was about $630 in Cayuga County and $660 in Seneca County, well below the state (excluding NYC) median of $970 and national median of $840.
-Among comparison counties, median rent was highest in Ontario and Onondaga (both about $710).
-Since 2000, median rent increased 2–4% in Cayuga, Onondaga and Oswego, remained the same in Seneca and Ontario, and decreased in Wayne, while the state median increased 8% and the national median increased 10%.
-In Cayuga and Seneca, some of the lowest rents were in Springsport, Weedsport, Ovid, and the Village of Lodi, all under $600.
-Higher rents were found in Brutus, Owasco, Venice, Tyre (all over $700), Romulus, and Varick (both over $850).
+In 2007-11, the median rent was about $640 in Cayuga County and $660 in Seneca County, well below the state (excluding NYC) median of $960 and national median of $870.
+Among comparison counties, median rent was highest in Ontario and Onondaga (both about $730).
+Since 2000, median rent increased 2-4% in Cayuga, Onondaga and Oswego, remained the same Ontario, and decreased in Seneca and Wayne.
+The state median increased 4% and the national median increased 11% during that time.
+In Cayuga and Seneca, some of the lowest rents were in Ira and the Village of Lodi, both under $600.
+Higher rents were found in Brutus, Covert, Owasco, Summerhill, Scipio, Varick, Venice, Tyre (all over $750), Romulus and Niles ( over $850).

 Notes about the data